fbpx

 Palo Alto University

-Palo Alto University in California uses a mix of technological approaches to provide a top-tier distance education experience.
-Through asynchronous seminars, independent study and synchronous class discussions, online students can complete the entire master’s in psychology program within two years, even studying part-time.
-46 credit hours are required for graduation, however, students do not have to complete a thesis at the end of the program.
-All classes are completed online except for a campus intensive during the first summer in the program.
-After that, two to three courses are taken each quarter fully online.
+Palo Alto University in California offers a top-tier distance education experience through a mix of asynchronous seminars, independent study, and synchronous class discussions.
+Online students can complete the entire master’s in psychology program within two years, even while studying part-time.
+The program requires 46 credit hours for graduation, but a thesis is not required.
+All classes are completed online, except for a campus intensive during the first summer.
+After that, students take two to three courses each quarter fully online.

 School Overview